vatesfr/xen-orchestra/docs/from_the_sources.md

 ```
 ## Running XO

-The sole part you have to launch is XO-Server which is quite easy to do, just launch the `xo-server` script, which is in the root of XO-Server's directory:
+The sole part you have to launch is xo-server which is quite easy to do, just launch the `xo-server` script, which is in the root of xo-server's directory:

 ```
 $ yarn start
 ```
 That's it!
-Go on your browser to the XO-Server IP address, and it works! :)
+Go on your browser to the xo-server IP address, and it works! :)

 ## Misc